 The 2014 EXCEL Team:

-2014 EXCEL Workshop Coordinator (pictured above): Jenna Skoglund '15 (Westerville, OH; Middle Childhood Education major, History minor, with a Reading Endorsement and Teacher Leadership Certificate)
+2014 EXCEL Workshop Coordinator (pictured above, left): Jenna Skoglund '15 (Westerville, OH; Middle Childhood Education major, History minor, with a Reading Endorsement and Teacher Leadership Certificate)

 To read Jenna's welcome letter, please CLICK HERE.

-2014 EXCEL Workshop Assistant Coordinator (pictured above): Gene Neill '16 (Vincent, OH; Human Resources and Organizational Communication/Public Relations double major, Leadership minor )
+2014 EXCEL Workshop Assistant Coordinator (pictured above, right): Gene Neill '16 (Vincent, OH; Human Resources and Organizational Communication/Public Relations double major, Leadership minor )

 2014 EXCEL Workshop Faculty Adviser: Dr. Tanya Judd Pucella (Associate Professor of Education and Leadership Studies)